-Private School option - Families within the geographical area can choose from 12 faith based and 3 secular private schools (2 in Kapolei and 1 in Wahiawa).
+Private School option - Families within the geographical area can choose from 10 faith based and 3 secular private schools (2 in Kapolei and 1 in Wahiawa).
 More importantly, tuitions for these three schools ranged from \$9,000 to over \$16,000 per student.
 Faith-based private school tuition in the leeward area ranges from approximately \$4,700 to \$11,000.
-Either option makes the private school option out of reach for approximately 60% of the students in this central leeward area that qualify for free and reduced lunch based on their families low income level.
+Either option makes the private school option out of reach for approximately 60% of the students in the area that qualify for free and reduced lunch.

 Small Public School option - The central leeward area has some of the largest public school campuses across all school levels within the state.
-The following table illustrates the large campuses common to the leeward area with our Campbell, Mililani and Waipahu complexes holding the three of the largest campuses within the state in each school level.
+The detailed school and complex information provided with Attachment B illustrates the large campuses common to the leeward area with our Campbell, Mililani and Waipahu complexes holding the three of the largest campuses within the state in each school level.